Henry W. Corbett: Portland downtown development

 The First National Bank Building.
-The original bank building was built in 1882 at the southeast corner of First and Washington Streets. which was later replaced as the First National Bank's main building by the present First National Bank Building built in 1916 at 5th Avenue and Stark (when his grandsons controlled the bank).
+This, the first building carrying the bank's name, was built in 1882 at the southeast corner of First and Washington Streets. which was later replaced as the First National Bank's main building by the present First National Bank Building built in 1916 at 5th Avenue and Stark (when his grandsons controlled the bank).

 The Multnomah Building at Fifth and Morrison.

 The Cambridge Block built in 1884 at Third and Morrison.